MSSRPRAD/Machine-Learning/README.md

 Made a perceptron class that finds the weights and has fit() and predict() functions

 Note: Not sure if the Perceptron class works perfectly yet.

+Logistic Regression:

+Made a Logistic_Regression class that has fit() and predict() function exactly the same as the Perceptron class.

+Note: Not sure if this is perfect either haha :)